Luggage carrier: Capacity

 Rear-mounted luggage carriers are typically designed and tested for a maximum load of 25 kg (55lb), some models even for up to 40 kg (90lb).
-For front-mounted carriers, a typical design load limit might be 2×10 kg (2 x 20lb).
+For front-mounted carriers, a typical design load limit might be 2×10 kg (2 × 20lb).
 Most luggage carriers are not designed to withstand the weight of an adult person.

 Construction

 Luggage carriers are commonly constructed from aluminum, steel, or some combination of the two.
 Components may consist of tubing, extrusions, or castings.
 They may be welded, riveted, or bolted together.

 Panniers may be mounted to front and rear luggage carriers.
 Removable panniers hook onto the top edge of the carrier and then are held in place by a spring or elastic cord that hooks near the wheel axle at the bottom.
 Some luggage carriers have an extra, lower, rail to hang panniers on, this provides better stability and more space on the platform.

-Some bikes, such as longtail bicycles, porteur bicycles, or the Dutch typical transportfiet, may be built with an integrated front or rear luggage carrier.
+Some bikes, such as longtail bicycles, porteur bicycles, or the Dutch typical transportfiets, may be built with an integrated front or rear luggage carrier.
 These are usually tested to a higher weight capacity.

 In Europe, it is common for rear racks to have a mounting point for a reflector or rear light.
-It is common for the mounting point to have 2 holes which fits M5 bolts, spaced 50 or 80 mm (2" or 3") apart.
+It is common for the mounting point to have 2 holes which fits M5 bolts, spaced 50 or 80 mm (2″ or 3″) apart.